Interop-community/Project-Herophilus-Assets/index.md

 [comment]: <> (![iDaaS Word Art]&#40;images/iDAAS-Web-WordCloud.png&#41;)

+# Overall Project Herophilus Background
+This initiative was born by some resources that wanted to try and take a different approach to healthcare, we wanted to create a community that could drive healthcare innovation.
+The only requirement is we wanted to build everything based on open source software.
+A key part to understanding thie effort is a few key points:
+- As part of this effort we leverage (fork other solutions).
+- We have other organizations that have exported our code and/or fork several of our repositories.
+- We have re-implemented several solutions in downstream technologies and gladly will continue to do this.
+With these downstream efforts vendors have implemented solutions based on these code ports.
+This process is more involved than simply forking code as these downstream solutions require additional configuration and testing.

 # General Content Links
 Below are general content links to help ensure we share key content from the project or industry with everyone.